Wednesday, 10 January 2024

 Moors Murders - Beyond Belief

 David Smith, while he helped to clean up after the murder, was shaken to his core.
 He played along but when he got out of the house, he ran home to his own flat.
+He was sick.
 He and his wife Maureen decided that they had to go to the police.
-He was a tough lad who had been in trouble often with the law, but the barbaric killing horrified him.
+He was a tough lad, who had been in trouble often with the law, but the barbaric killing horrified him.
+Brady attacked the boy, Edward Evans with an axe.

 In spite of the style, it is an interesting book.
 David and Maureen went to the police at first light, calling from a coin box.
 Then the police raided Myra's house before she and Ian were due to leave for work in the morning.

-They found the dead body of Edward Evans, a young apprentice whom they had brought to their house the previous night and slaughtered.
+They found the dead body of Evans, a young apprentice whom they had brought to their house and slaughtered.

 Ian had boasted to Dave about having killed other kids, and told him that he had stood on the grave of one of them, on the moors.
-Dave had at first thought it was just a drunken joke on Brady's part.
-However, after seeing the death of Evans, he took it seriously and told the police that other bodies might well be buried on the moor.
+Dave had thought it was just a drunken joke on Brady's part.
+However, after seeing murder committed before his eyes, he took it seriously and told the police that other bodies might well be buried on the moor.

 Myra and Ian had been a couple for a few years.
 He was a clerk and she was a typist in a small firm in Manchester.
-Myra's younger sister Maureen became pregnant by David Smith.
-The couple got married and soon became good friends with Myra and Ian.
+Myra's younger sister, Maureen, became pregnant by David Smith, when they were both in their teens.
+The couple got married, and had their baby.
+They became good friends with Myra and Ian.
 But their baby, Angela Dawn, died at 6 months of a cot death.

 Ian's first kill was Pauline Reade, a young neighbour who knew David Smith and the Hindleys.
 She was on her way to a dance, and he and Myra concealed the murder.
 He went on to kill 3 young children, and the bodies were buried on the moors.
-Then they killed the 17 year old Edward Evans, inside their house and in David Smith's presence...
-He was terrified but played along and helped clean up the mess.
+Then they killed the 17 year old Edward Evans, inside their house and in David Smith's presence..
 Williams' book ended with the imprisonment of Brady and Hindley and the birth of a son to David and Maureen.

 Later books on the Moors murders have followed Ian and Myra's lives in Prison and their eventual deaths in captivity.